ektaakadkar/Battleship_Game-using-TCP/README.md

 If the player hits the middle of the boat and if it is the first hit of the boat, then the entire boat will sink.

 ### Explaination:
-Two players are connected simultaneously on two different servers and so can play the game simulatneously on two different computers.
+Two players are connected simultaneously on two different clients and so can play the game simulatneously on two different computers.
 The indication of whether the player has hit the ship or not is sent to both the players.
 Thus, the result of each other's move is informed to both the players.
 Also, when the game is over, result is declared to both the players.

 ### Modular code:
 1.